 READABILITY turns any web page into a clean view for reading now or later on your computer, smartphone, or tablet.
 As well as presenting the page in a decluttered form, Readability also allows the user to choose a range of font sizes and page colours.

-If you are finding this website inaccessible we want to hear from you.
+If you are finding the University website inaccessible we want to hear from you.

 If the difficulty experienced relates to the web site please email the web team: email@example.com